Nimit2098/Crime_Data_Analysis_Pipeline/Readme.md

 1) Data Extraction: The first step in the data pipeline is to extract the dataset from the source.
 I used GCP's data ingestion tools or services like Cloud Storage to store the dataset securely.
 2) Data Transformation: Data cleaning and transformation are crucial to prepare the dataset for analysis.
 I utilized GCP's data processing tools such as Google Compute Engine to clean, transform, and structure the data.
 3) Data Storage: Processed data will be stored in a GCP data storage solution, such as BigQuery making it easily accessible for analysis.
 4) Data Analysis: GCP offers a range of tools for data analysis, including BigQuery for SQL-based analysis and Cloud Dataprep for visual data exploration.
-We will leverage BigQuery tools to gain insights from the dataset.
+I will leverage BigQuery tools to gain insights from the dataset.
-5) Dashboard Creation: Looker Studio, a data exploration and visualization platform, will be used to design an interactive and user-friendly dashboard.
+5) Dashboard Creation: Looker Studio, a data exploration and visualization platform is used to design an interactive and user-friendly dashboard.
 Looker allows for creating customized dashboards that enable users to explore crime data visually.

 ## Dashboard Features:

 This is the link for the looker studio dashboard: https://lookerstudio.google.com/u/0/reporting/120a626e-d27e-479f-9bc6-ee105948ec47/page/p_14tcasr09c?s=sOCm1WkqR6w

-The Looker Studio dashboard will include various features:
+The Looker Studio dashboard includes various features:

 •	Crime Trends: Visualizations of crime trends over time, including daily, weekly, and monthly patterns.

 •	Incident Distribution: Maps and charts showing the geographical distribution of reported incidents across neighborhoods and police districts.

 •	Incident Categories: Charts depicting the distribution of incidents by category and subcategory.

 •	Resolution Analysis: Insights into how incidents were resolved or closed.

 •	Hotspot Identification: Identification of crime hotspots based on incident density and location.

 ## Advantages: